arm61/uravu/paper/paper.md

 The Python language has a large number of powerful packages related to the application of Bayesian modelling.
 However, to apply these methods to their problems, scientific users need a straightforward environment.
-For maximum-likelihood modelling, this is achieved using the `scipy.optimize.curve_fit()` method for many users, but, to the best of the author's knowledge, there is no equivalent method for Bayesian modelling.
+For maximum-likelihood modelling, this is achieved using the `scipy.optimize.curve_fit()` method for many users, but, to the best of the authors' knowledge, there is no equivalent method for Bayesian modelling.
 `uravu` fills this gap by offering easy access to powerful Python packages to perform Markov chain Monte Carlo and nested sampling, that is capable of handling uncertainties with any distribution.
 Furthermore, the tutorials, available as documentation online, allow users to become more comfortable with the use of Bayesian methods for data modelling.